rebeccajarvis/atchancorpus/README.md

 # atchancorpus

 Contains the code for the Atchan Song and Story Corpus website.
-Details/future plans can be found at https://docs.google.com/document/d/1YLGDp8ReNwWDk6PsH6YlzpBP7mlk1S0WRRmxqEYxUHs/edit?usp=sharing
+Details/future plans can be found at https://docs.google.com/document/d/1YLGDp8ReNwWDk6PsH6YlzpBP7mlk1S0WRRmxqEYxUHs/edit?usp=sharing .
+The most up-to-date version of the code is currently in the deploy branch.

 The live version of the website is hosted on GitHub Pages: https://rebeccajarvis.github.io/atchancorpus/#/FR